mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ### Biometric identification sensors.

-The best known biometric sensor is the **fingerprint sensor**.
+The best-known biometric sensor is the **fingerprint sensor**.
 It is typically used to access a device without entering any type of code or password.

 ### Accelerometer and gyroscope.

 The most typical use of the accelerometer and gyroscope is to determine whether our device is in a vertical or horizontal position.
-They are also used in some video games as a videogame controller.
+They are also used in some video games as a video game controller.
 In addition, indoor positioning attempts have been made using these sensors.

 ### Microphone